imagineLife/big-site/content/febs/npm-setup.md

 order: 2
 ---

-## A Gap
+## A Goal and A Strategy

-I know how to explain what some of the tools do in a frontend build setup, but I don't know where to start when making my own boilerplate.
+_I know how to explain what some of the tools do in a frontend build setup, but I don't know where to start when making my own boilerplate._

-## A Hope

-As a developer I'd like to know how to setup a project's dependencies as a first step of a frontend boilerplate.
+_As a developer I'd like to know how to setup a project's dependencies as a first step of a frontend boilerplate._

-## A Practice

 Here, we will leverage npm to initialize a project and install a handful of webpack dependencies.
 This will not be all dependencies, just enough needed to get the npm consuming, bundling, and storing some code output.